dibyowidodo/basarnas-webapp/README.md

 # basarnas-webapp
-### This is my dummy dashboard website for my final project.
+### This web app serves as a dashboard for monitoring sensor data placed in river points, aimed at disaster management as part of my final year project.